-But a content inventory isn’t just prep work for an audit; done right, it can be a valuable source of insight about your website and a key diagnostic tool to help guide your redesign strategy.
-A content inventory offers a chance to conduct some quantitative analysis of your content before engaging in the qualitative assessment of a content audit.
+But a content inventory isn’t just prep work for an audit; done right, a content inventory can be a valuable source of insight about your website and a key diagnostic tool to help guide your redesign strategy.
+Content inventories offer a chance to conduct some quantitative analysis of your content before engaging in the qualitative assessment of a content audit.

 What can we learn from a website content inventory?

 How much content you actually have on your website

 It’s not uncommon to pull an inventory and find that you have many, many more pages on your site than you expected.
 This is especially common if your site is a few years old and you have a distributed governance model with many content contributors.
 Without ongoing auditing and established protocols for deleting content, sites tend to sprawl over time.

 A content inventory will list all the pages on your site, including those excluded from navigation but never unpublished.
 For example, I once found a guide to local restaurants and hotels on an academic department site.
 The website project stakeholders were astonished; the page had been created a few years earlier when they were hosting a conference.
 It had been removed from the navigation, but the page itself was still live — and getting a surprising amount of visits, thanks to its SEO-friendly layout resplendent with high-quality keywords.

 Such ghost pages indicate that your training needs to address when and how to remove a page from the site, not just the navigation.